yaikobzeray/dev-journal/activity_log.md

 Updated all project dependencies and reviewed changelogs for breaking changes.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Monday, 08 April 2024 — Entry 3

+Organized the project board and closed stale issues.
+Good hygiene for the repo.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*